as19git67/ffcharts/charts/firenotifier/2024.2.9/README.md

 ## Introduction

-This chart bootstraps an firenotifier deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a firenotifier deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Configuration